bernie-skipole/indipyweb/README.md

 This will create a database file holding user information in the working directory, and will run a web server on localhost:8000.
 Connect with a browser, and initially use the default created user, with username admin and password password! - note the exclamation mark.

-This server will attempt to connect to an INDI service on localhost:7624, and the user browser should be able to view and set devices, vectors and member values.
+This server will attempt to connect to an INDI service on localhost:7624, and the user should be able to view and control devices.

 The package help is: